Bridges of L\'{e}vy processes conditioned to stay positive: Introduction and statement of the results

-The Brownian case of Corollary \ref{DIMCorollary} was first proved by \cite{MR0436353} by showing the convergence of finite-dimensional distributions and then tightness, which follows from explicit computations with Brownian densities.
-Another proof for the Brownian case was given by \cite{MR704566} this time using rescaling, random time change and simple infinitesimal generator computations.
-For us, Corollary \ref{DIMCorollary} is a simple consequence of Theorem \ref{WeaklyContinuousBridgeLPCSP}.
+The Brownian case of Corollary \ref{DIMCorollary} was first proved by Durrett, Iglehart and Miller \cite{MR0436353} by showing the convergence of finite-dimensional distributions and then tightness, which follows from explicit computations with Brownian densities.
+Another proof for the Brownian case was given by Blumenthal \cite{MR704566} this time using rescaling, random time change and simple infinitesimal generator computations.
+For us, Corollary \ref{DIMCorollary} is a simple consequence of Theorem \ref {WeaklyContinuousBridgeLPCSP}.

-We now present a generalization a decomposition of the Brownian trajectory at the time it reaches its minimum on a given interval due to \cite{MR726906}.
+We now present a generalization of a decomposition of the Brownian trajectory at the time it reaches its minimum on a given interval due to Denisov \cite{MR726906}.

-Let $\rho_t$ be the first time that $X$ reaches its minimum on the inverval $[0,t]$.
-Consider the pre- and post- minimum processes on the interval $[0,t]$ given by: defined for $s\geq 0$, where $X_{s-}$ is the left limit of $X$ at $s$.
+Let $\rho_t$ be the first time that $X$ reaches its minimum on the interval $[0,t]$.
+Consider the pre- and post-minimum processes on the interval $[0,t]$ given by: